WasmEdge/docs/docs/develop/rust/wasinn/openvino.md

 # OpenVINO Backend

-We will use [this example project](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/openvino-mobilenet-image) to show how to do AI inference with an OpenVINO model in WasmEdge and Rust.
+We will use [this example project](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/openvino-mobilenet-image) to show how to make AI inference with an OpenVINO model in WasmEdge and Rust.

 ## Prerequisite